tajimari/SnappedPhishLine/README.md

-# Snapped Phish-ing Line Lab - TryHackMe
+# Snapped Phish-ing Line - TryHackMe

 ## Overview
 This project documents my walkthrough of the 'Snapped Phish-ing Line' room on TryHackMe.